byohay/anki-smart-copy/README.md

 - `blankOutWordAfterCopy`: If the text in the subject field appears in the text of `fieldToCopyFrom` and this flag is set to `true`, then this sub-text will be replaced with `_` in `fieldToCopyTo`.
 See also `blankOutRegex`.
 - `copyOnlyIfEmpty`: If this is set to `true`, copies the text only if `destinationField` is empty.
 - `textToRemoveRegex`: Removes all the instances that match this regular expression from the text in `sourceField` before copying it to `destinationField`.
 Defaults to not removing any text.
-- `blankOutTextRegex`: Instead of blanking out the exact text in `subjectField`, blank out the first match of this regex in the text of `destinationField`. `blankOutWordAfterCopy` must be set to `true` for this to work.
+- `blankOutTextRegex`: Instead of blanking out the exact text in `subjectField`, blank out the first match of this regex in the text of `destinationField` (That is, the match inside the parenthesis). `blankOutWordAfterCopy` must be set to `true` for this to work.
 Defaults to not manipulating the text.

 ### Per character search